JaceTheGrayOne/ARI-S/README.md

 <br>

 ### Architecture Notes
 All external dependencies are embedded in the executable at compile-time using Go's `embed` package.
-On first run, these are extracted to a `dependencies` folder.
-The application checks `version.txt` and automatically re-extracts if the version changes, ensuring seamless updates.
+On first run, these are extracted to `%APPDATA%/ARI-S/dependencies`.
+The application checks `dependencies/version.txt` and automatically re-extracts if the version changes, ensuring seamless updates.

 <br>